Flood Watch issued for Bakersfield, Buena Vista, Buttonwillow - Lost Hills - I5 by NWS - NewsBreak

 Winter Storm Warning issued for Grant Grove Area, Kaiser to Rodgers Ridge, Kings Canyon NP by NWS

-Effective: 2023-01-08 07:45:00 PST Expires: 2023-01-11 04:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Effective: 2023-01-10 03:23:00 PST Expires: 2023-01-11 04:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Grant Grove Area; Kaiser to Rodgers Ridge; Kings Canyon NP; Sequoia NP; Upper San Joaquin River; Yosemite NP outside of the valley WINTER STORM WARNING REMAINS IN EFFECT UNTIL 4 AM PST WEDNESDAY * WHAT...Heavy snow possible due to a couple of systems.
-With the first system today, expect snow amounts of 6 to 18 inches above 6,000 feet.
-With the second system Monday morning until Tuesday night, expect 3 to 6 feet of snow with locally heavier amounts above 8,000 feet and 18 inches to 3 feet between 6,000 and 8,000 feet.
-Winds could gust as high as 60 mph. * WHERE...Sierra Nevada above 6,000 feet from Yosemite National Park to Tulare County. * WHEN...Until 4 AM PST Wednesday. * IMPACTS...Travel could be very difficult to impossible.
+Target Area: Grant Grove Area; Kaiser to Rodgers Ridge; Kings Canyon NP; Sequoia NP; Upper San Joaquin River; Yosemite NP outside of the valley WINTER STORM WARNING REMAINS IN EFFECT UNTIL 4 AM PST WEDNESDAY * WHAT...Heavy snow.
+Additional snow accumulations of 1 to 3 feet above 8,000 feet.
+Additional snow accumulations of 9 to 18 inches between 6,000 and 8,000 feet.
+Storm total accumulation of Expect 3 to 6 feet of snow with locally heavier amounts above 8,000 feet and 18 inches to 3 feet between 6,000 and 8,000 feet.
+Winds gusting as high as 55 mph. * WHERE...Sierra Nevada above 6,000 feet from Yosemite National Park to Tulare County. * WHEN...Until 4 AM PST Wednesday. * IMPACTS...Travel could be very difficult to impossible.
 The hazardous conditions could impact the morning or evening commute.
-Strong winds could cause tree damage.
+Gusty winds could bring down tree branches.

 weather.gov